Adelina122/data-analyst-portfolio/ecommerce-fashion-powerbi/README.md

 # E-Commerce Sales & Customer Analysis (Power BI)

-## 📌 Project Overview
+## Project Overview
-This project presents an end-to-end **Power BI analytics dashboard** built on an e-commerce dataset.
+This project presents an end-to-end **Power BI analytics dashboard** built on an [e-commerce dataset](https://www.kaggle.com/datasets/joycemara/european-fashion-store-multitable-dataset/data).
 The goal was to transform raw transactional and customer data into **business-ready insights** focusing on:

 - Sales performance (Q2)